Enabling young people to realise their potential through the arts.

 CREATIVE YOUTH is a charity born from The International Youth Arts Festival (IYAF) which was established in 2008 with the ambition to create a festival of national importance, showcasing youth arts (5-26yrs) of the highest quality.
-In just over three years, we have made considerable strides in achieving this goal.
+In five years we have made considerable strides in achieving this goal.
 In late 2010, the charity changed its name to reflect the year-long programme of work we now undertake, culminating and celebrated in the annual International Youth Arts Festival.

 Creative Youth enables young people to realise their potential through the arts.
 We allow young people to be involved with innovative, original, ambitious projects and work with artists of the highest quality, often encouraging the artists themselves to take risks and push boundaries within their own work.
 In close collaboration with key partners, we mentor young individuals, entrepreneurs and organisations by providing artistic, business and strategic support, allowing the next generation of artists to flourish.
 We are very fortunate to enjoy the active involvement of our President, HRH the Earl of Wessex, as well as other influential figures.